openstack/neutron-specs/specs/kilo/mtu-selection-and-advertisement.rst

 from config and *not* by probing interfaces, as multiple interfaces can be involved in a network segment.)

-Additionally, the format of the bridge_mappings attribute is changed to accommodate an optional MTU (which, when absent, defaults to 1500):

-bridge_mappings = physnet1:br-eth1,1500  # indicating a 1500 MTU L2 domain
+Additionally, a new attribute, physnet_mtus, will be added to the ML2 configuration to accommodate an optional per-physical network MTU setting.
+Any physical networks without a corresponding physnet_mtus setting will cause the use of the global segment_mtu value in MTU calculations for that physical network (if the segment_mtu is unset then no calculation takes place).

+Example:
+  physnet_mtus = physnet1:1550, physnet2:1500

+Or, to set MTU for physnet2 and leave physnet1 as default: physnet_mtus = physnet2:1550

 This can be used to declare the MTU of physical networks, including the external network and those used for provider networks.